Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 Once per turn, when you hit the target of your [:spell-lv1: Hunter's Mark] with a weapon attack or Unarmed Strike, you can force the target must succeed a :d20-save: Constitution saving throw, or it has the ^^Blinded^^ and ^^Silenced^^ condition.

 ---

+## Strider's Aptitude

+*The path is yours to forge—no obstacle shall hinder your journey.*
+{ .quote }

+These aptitudes belong in the Strider category, focusing on mobility, freedom of movement, and overcoming terrain-based hinderance.

 ### Strider I